List of recurring The Simpsons characters: Greta Wolfcastle

-Greta Wolfcastle (voiced by Reese Witherspoon) is the daughter of action movie star Rainier Wolfcastle.
+Greta Wolfcastle (voiced by Reese Witherspoon in “The Bart Wants What It Wants” and Tress MacNeille in “Treehouse of Horror XXXII”) is the daughter of action movie star Rainier Wolfcastle.
 She first appeared in "The Bart Wants What It Wants" when Milhouse develops a crush on her, yet Bart goes out on a date with her instead.
 After Bart decided he was becoming too needy, the two broke up, which causes Milhouse to go back to Canada with Greta & the two get in a fight during a curling game.

 The Grumple

 The Grumple (voiced by Hank Azaria) is a green monster who is an obvious parody of The Grinch.
 He first appeared as a running gag in "Kill Gil, Volumes I & II", fighting Homer in various locations.
 He incidentally appears in many later episodes, attending Lady Gaga's concert in "Lisa Goes Gaga", in a video game in "White Christmas Blues", he does the Homer Shake, and he was mentioned by Matt Selman in the April 15, 2014 TV Guide article promoting "Brick Like Me" in which he jokes that he will be one of the few Simpsons characters to not be portrayed in Lego form during the episode.